Skip to content

 defer cancel()

-controller := controls.NewController(ctx, controls.WithLogger(logger))
+controller := controls.NewController(ctx, controls.WithLogger(l))

 // Create test HTTP server